 he duties of wives and husbands are listed in Ephesians 5:22-33, Colossians 3:18-19, and 1 Peter 3:1-7.
-Wife, your chief duty sounds very unpleasant.
+Wife, your chief duty sounds very unpleasant to fallen ears.
 It goes against everything in your corrupted flesh.
 Do you remember what was branded in womankind as a result of the fall?
 The thought against the husband, "You just stood there while I sinned!
 You should have protected me!
 See if I ever trust you or listen to you again!"
-Well here's your chief wifely duty: "Wives, submit to your own husbands, as to the Lord" (Ephesians 5:22, similarly Colossians 3:18 and 1 Peter 3:1).
+Well here's your chief wifely duty: "Wives, submit to your own husbands, as to the Lord" (Eph.
+5:22, similarly Col. 3:18 and 1 Pet.
+3:1).
 Let me preface the explanation of this by saying, this is a very desirable thing you have been given to do.

 The word "submit" translates the Greek word hypotasso, which is made up of two words: hypo, which means "under" and tasso, which means "order."
-Perhaps a better translation into English would be "willingly subordinate yourselves."
-Let's explore what this means in a Typically when we think of submitting or being little more detail. subordinate we think of being oppressed by some egomaniacal, powerhungry tyrant.
+Perhaps a better translation into English would be "willingly sub-ordinate yourselves."
+Let's explore what this means in a little more detail.
+Typically when we think of submitting or being subordinate we think of being oppressed by some egomaniacal, power-hungry tyrant.
 We don't want to be "under" anyone because that means being at that person's mercy, dependent on him in some way.
 We much prefer independence and autonomy.
-And without Christ I suppose that would be the way to go.

 But Christ transformed the whole idea of order.
-If you read the next verse, Ephesians 5:23, this begins to make sense: "For the husband is the head of the wife even as Christ is the head of the Church, he being the Savior of the body."
-According to God's order, the way God has arranged things, Christ is the head and the Church is his body.
+If you read the next verse, Ephesians 5:23, this begins to make sense: "For the husband is the head of the wife even as Christ is the head of the Church, He being the Savior of the body."
+According to God's order, the way God has arranged things, Christ is the head and the Church is His body.
 The Church is subordinate to Christ.
 And what an awful place we're in!
-We're dependent on someone who gives his life to save us because we couldn't save ourselves.
-We have to be loved by someone who thought nothing of himself or his personal benefit but only thought of us.
-We must subordinate ourselves to a Lord who isn't some egomaniacal, power-hungry tyrant, but is instead the suffering servant who does all things for the good of his bride, the Church.
+We're dependent on someone who gives His life to save us because we couldn't save ourselves.
+We have to be loved by someone who thought nothing of Himself or His personal benefit but only thought of us.
+We must subordinate ourselves to a Lord who isn't some egomaniacal, power-hungry tyrant, but is instead the suffering servant who does all things for the good of His bride, the Church.
 Well, when you put it that way it doesn't sound bad at all.
 And that's because it's not!

-According to God's order through Christ, being subordinate means receiving God's blessings through the one who is superordinate, the one above.
+According to God's order through Christ, being subordinate means receiving God's blessings through the one who is super-ordinate, the one above.
 The subordinate position is a position of being served instead of serving, being loved instead of loving, getting gifts instead of giving them.
 Think about what happens during the Divine Service at church.
-You come in and stand as the bride of Christ before her husband and confess your sins and put yourself at his mercy and subordinate yourself to him.
-And then what does he do?
+You come in and stand as the bride of Christ before her Husband and confess your sins and put yourself at His mercy and subordinate yourself to Him.
+And then what does He do?
 "I forgive you all your sins."
-"But husband!
+"But Husband!
 Those sins are mine."
-"No they're not, they're mine.
+"No they're not, they're Mine.
 There are two paths here: one to life, one to death.
 I've taken the one to death so that you can take the one to life.
 So receive it.
 I'm giving it to you."
 And how does the bride of Christ respond?
 "Amen."
 "Yes, ok, I will gladly be the subordinate."
-And all goes well for the wife while the husband plays the part of the suffering servant.
+And all goes well for the wife while the Husband plays the part of the suffering servant.